daos-stack/google-cloud-daos/docs/tutorials/pre-deployment.md

-# DAOS GCP Setup
+# DAOS GCP Pre-Deployment Steps

-In this walkthrough you will
+In this tutorial you will complete the following pre-deployment steps which are required to be done once for your GCP project.

 1. Set defaults for Google Cloud CLI (```gcloud```)
+2. Enable APIs
-2. Create a Packer image in your GCP project
+3. Create a Packer image in your GCP project
-3. Build DAOS Server and Client images with Packer in Cloud Build
+4. Build DAOS Server and Client images with Packer in Cloud Build

 After completing this walkthrough you will be able to run Terraform to deploy DAOS Server and Client instances.